matomatical/memograph/tutorial/README.md

 ## Step 4: Drill a deck

 Now for the main event: To practice our flashcards with with `mg`!
-For this, we use 'drill' mode, which is the default and has no flag.
+For this, we use 'drill' mode, `mg drill`.
 Simply run:

 ```
-$ mg de.digits.mg
+$ mg drill
 ```

 `mg` will use the memory model to find the six (see `--num_cards` flag to